nathan78906/InternHub/userstories.md

 As an Admin, I want to be able to contact employers so that I can easily communicate with them
 - When I'm viewing an employer profile, I should be able to send a message over to an employer.

+As an Admin, I want to be able to add and delete companies and students so that I can moderate users and companies
+- When I'm viewing an employer or user profile, I should be able to edit or delete their profiles.